Shenpen Hookham: Biography

 Lama Shenpen was born Susan Kathryn Rowan in Essex, England, in 1946.
 She first encountered Buddhism while studying Geography and Sociology at Reading University, where she became secretary of the University Buddhist Society and had early encounters with Sangharakshita and Chögyam Trungpa Rinpoche. amongst others.

 In the early 1970s, on the advice of Chögyam Trungpa Rinpoche, Lama Shenpen went to India where she lived as a nun for six years, ordained by the 16th Karmapa.
 There she studied and meditated in retreat under the guidance of Tibetan teachers such as Karma Thinley Rinpoche, Bokar Rinpoche and Kalu Rinpoche.
 Rangjung Rigpe Dorje, the 16th Karmapa and head of the Kagyu tradition of Tibetan Buddhism, subsequently instructed her to return to the West to teach Mahamudra.

 She met her main teacher, Khenpo Tsultrim Gyamtso Rinpoche, in Europe, and he encouraged her to teach and transmit Mahamudra, the innermost teachings of the Kagyu tradition.
 On her later return to England, she met and married Rigdzin Shikpo Rinpoche (Michael Hookham), an early pupil of Chögyam Trungpa Rinpoche and Dharma Director of the Longchen Foundation (formerly the Chöd Group) since its inception in 1975.

 Lama Shenpen is fluent in Tibetan and was the translator for many Tibetan teachers, including Gendun Rinpoche.

+In 1986 Shenpen K. Hookham was awarded Doctor of Philosophy at Oxford University, for her thesis "Tathāgatagarbha doctrine according to the gZhan stong interpretation of the Ratnagotravibhāga".

-In 2020 Lama Shenpen's autobiography 'Keeping the Dalai Lama Waiting & Other Stories - An English Woman's Journey to Becoming a Buddhist Lama' was published, which describes her introduction to Buddhism, her time in India with her teachers, and her path to becoming a lama.
+In 2020 Lama Shenpen's autobiography Keeping the Dalai Lama Waiting & Other Stories - An English Woman's Journey to Becoming a Buddhist Lama was published, which describes her introduction to Buddhism, her time in India with her teachers, and her path to becoming a lama.
 The book has had many recommendations from other esteemed teachers, including Khandro Rinpoche and Ringu Tulku Rinpoche.